lisatitshall/UK-seafood/README.md

 - Removed Units and TemporalResolution columns from SupplyChain because they always have the same value.
 Renamed Volume as VolumeGrams.
 - For numerical columns changed NA to null and changed the column type to whole number or decimal as appropriate.
 - Checked that all year/population combinations from SupplyComposition were the same.
 Created a UKPopulation table with year and population and removed population from SupplyComposition.
 - Checked that all species/nutritional information columns were the same.
 Created a FishNutrition table which lists nutritional information e.g. protein per 100g and removed these columns from SupplyComposition.
-- Created a FishTypes table which lists the fish categories as designated by the SACN and ISSCAAP.
-Removed these columns from SupplyComposition.
+- From SeafoodMatchingList I created a FishTypesCFValues table to list fish species, their categories as designated by the SACN and ISSCAAP and the CF value for different data suppliers.
+Some of the species had trailing spaces so these were removed using the Trim option.
+A few species had their name changed in a custom column to be more specific e.g. "fish dish" was changed to "fish dish other", "fish dish oily" or "fish dish lean" depending on the SACN type.
+Supplier was used as a pivot column to get one row per species and the different CF values by supplier (removing any suppliers which weren't in SupplyChain).
 - The remaining columns in SupplyComposition added up the values in SupplyChain but not for all fish species.
 To double check that the amounts added up correctly I grouped a duplicate of SupplyComposition by commodity, species and year then used commodity as a pivot column to widen the table.
 There was only one value which didn't match due to more significant figures in one dataset (the salmon production values for 2019).
 - Deleted SupplyComposition because it no longer contained any different information from SupplyChain.
-- In SeafoodMatchingList the only remaining useful information was the CF value.
-Distinct data supplier, species and CF values were kept.
-Some of the species had trailing spaces so these were removed using the Trim option.
-There was one supplier/species combination (HMRC/Other marine fish) which had 4 CF values so the supplier/species were grouped and the average CF value calculated.
-Supplier was used as a pivot column to get one row per species and the different CF values by supplier (removing any suppliers which weren't in SupplyChain).
 - A conditional column, DataSupplierDetail, was created to split out DEFRA into DEFRA_eatenOut and DEFRA_household.
 - Created a Conditional Column for Commodity Detail.
 This was to split Production into ProductionFisheries and ProductionAquaculture and Purchases into PurchasesHome and PurchasesOut.
 - Created a DataSources table which lists the dataset information.
 Removed these columns from SupplyChain.